 For 10% of the products included in the survey, EMA received no feedback from companies.

-According to EU law, the marketing authorisation holder, the QPPV, the PSMF and certain manufacturing sites need to be based in the EEA for a company to be able to market a medicine in the EU.
+According to EU law, the marketing authorization holder, the QPPV, the PSMF, and certain manufacturing sites need to be based in the EEA for a company to be able to market a medicine in the EU.

-EMA has analysed feedback from the survey and is now looking in detail at those medicines where there are risks of supply shortages and will assess how critical these are.
-As a regulator, EMA’s role is to ensure that it has a complete overiew of the potential risks, and to work together with the relevant marketing authorisation holders to address these risks as early as possible and discuss relevant mitigation measures.
+EMA has analyzed feedback from the survey and is now looking in detail at those medicines where there are risks of supply shortages and will assess how critical these are.
+As a regulator, EMA’s role is to ensure that it has a complete overview of the potential risks and to work together with the relevant marketing authorization holders to address these risks as early as possible and discuss relevant mitigation measures.

 EMA urges those companies who have not yet informed EMA of their Brexit preparedness plans to do so as soon as possible to mitigate any risks to the continuous supply of medicines for human and veterinary use within the EU.